Lockheed Martin F-35 Lightning II procurement: United Arab Emirates

 In 2010, the United Arab Emirates requested information about a possible sale of F-35s, however the United States delayed responding for months.
 The United States continued to decline requests by Gulf States including the United Arab Emirates until as late as 2015.

 In early November 2017, the Trump administration agreed to consider the continued request by the United Arab Emirates for preliminary talks concerning potential sale of the F-35.
 Vice Chief of Staff of the United States Air Force Stephen W. Wilson confirmed on 11 November that preliminary talks were taking place with regional partner nations, later adding that included the United Arab Emirates.
 The potential sale of the F-35 to the United Arab Emirates raised concerns about maintaining Israel's Qualitative Military Edge, a policy also enshrined in US law.
 Additional skepticism was raised by senior US Air Force and Central Command personnel concerning the United Arab Emirates Air Force's plan to also jointly develop and procure a fifth-generation combat aircraft with Russia.

-In November 2019 at the Dubai Air Show, US officials denied that the United Arab Emirates was a potential export nation.
+In November 2019, at the Dubai Air Show, US officials denied that the United Arab Emirates was a potential export nation.

-In October 2020, the White House announced that US intends to sell 50 F-35s to the UAE.
-Due to the 2020 establishment of diplomatic relations between Israel and the UAE, Israel indicated it has no objections to a potential deal.
+In October 2020, the White House announced that the U.S. intended to sell 50 F-35s to the UAE.
+Due to the establishment of diplomatic relations between Israel and the UAE, Israel indicated it has no objections to a potential deal.
 On 10 November 2020, the Donald Trump administration sent a formal notification to the United States Congress about the sale of 50 F-35s to the United Arab Emirates, under an arms deal worth $23 billion.
 On 1 December 2020, the Human Rights Watch called to the US to stop selling weapons to the UAE, including the sale of F-35s.
 This advanced arms sale to the UAE was viewed by the Human Rights Watch as a threat to the humanitarian situation in conflict zones such as Yemen.

 The UAE signed the deal to acquire 50 F-35s on 20 January 2021, just before the inauguration of Joe Biden as US president.
 After pausing the bill to review the sale, the Biden administration confirmed to move forward with the deal on 13 April 2021.

 In December 2021, the United Arab Emirates unilaterally suspended talks with the US regarding the procurement, stating that technical requirements, sovereign operational restrictions, and cost/benefit analysis led to the re-assessment and suspension of the deal.